LeAnne Howe

 LeAnne Howe (born April 29, 1951, Choctaw Nation of Oklahoma) is an American author and Eidson Distinguished Professor in the Department of English at the University of Georgia, Athens.
 She previously taught American Indian Studies and English at the University of Minnesota and at the University of Illinois at Urbana-Champaign.

 Early life and education

 LeAnne Howe was born into a Choctaw family in Edmond, Oklahoma, and attended local schools as a child.
 She later attended Oklahoma State University, where she majored in English.
-She is an enrolled member of the Choctaw Nation.
+She is a Choctaw Nation citizen.

 Years later, Howe returned to studies, gaining a Master of Fine Arts degree in 2000 in Creative Writing from Vermont College of Norwich University.
 Over the next few years, she began to shift toward the academic world.
 She taught, lectured and developed courses in Native American Studies at the University of Iowa and at Carleton College in Northfield, Minnesota.

 Career

 Howe is an author, playwright, scholar, and poet.
 She has explored Native American experiences through writing screenplays.
 She has also written fiction, creative non-fiction, plays, and poetry.
 She has conducted public readings of her work, and has lectured in Japan, Jordan, Israel, Romania, and Spain.

 Howe's work has been published in various journals and anthologies.